-A Creative Community Space for the centre of Chelmsford for individual residents or groups to meet.
+A Creative Community Space for the centre of Chelmsford for individual residents or groups to meet and/ or to get a range of supports, helping also to tackle loneliness.

 ‘Chelmsford Central’ is an un-parished area and as such does not have a dedicated parish-funded community space.
-This was identified by the community as a gap and the need is even more urgent with 2,000 more new homes built in the City centre in the last couple of years, and more to come.
+This was identified by the community as a gap in 2011.
+The need is even more urgent with thousands more new homes built in the City centre in the last couple of years, and more to come.

 “Around 1 in 4 people will experience a mental health problem this year yet the shame and silence can be as bad as the mental health problem itself”.